King: A Critical Biography |

 Common terms and phrases

-accept Alabama Albany American appeared arrested asked Atlanta August believed Birmingham boycott called campaign Chicago church citizens city's civil rights conference continued Coretta court December demands demonstrations established February federal final force Freedom House hundred jail James January John Johnson July June justice Kennedy late later leaders leadership less major March marchers Martin King Martin Luther King Mayor meeting ment Mike militants ministers Montgomery months moral morning move Movement NAACP nearly needed Negro never nonviolent organization peace police political position prepared present President protest race racial Ralph Ralph Abernathy returned Reverend Robert SCLC segregation Selma Senator SNCC social South Southern speech struggle thousand tion told University violence vote Washington week York young
+accept Alabama Albany American appeared arrested asked Atlanta August believed Birmingham boycott called campaign charged Chicago Church citizens city's civil rights conference continued Coretta court December demands demonstrations established February federal final force Freedom House hundred jail James January John Johnson July June justice Kennedy late later leaders leadership less major March marchers Martin King Martin Luther King Mayor meeting ment Mike militants ministers Montgomery months moral move Movement NAACP nearly needed Negro never nonviolent organization peace police political position prepared present President Press protest race racial Ralph Ralph Abernathy returned Reverend Robert SCLC segregation Selma Senator SNCC social South Southern speech struggle thousand tion told University violence vote Washington week York young